Post-Discectomy Rehabilitation | Shift Spinal Health

 Structured, progressive recovery

-Combined with The Shift 4 rehabilitation framework, decompression is integrated into a progressive program — not applied in isolation.
-Each phase builds on the last, with clinical progress reviews to ensure the program is advancing appropriately.
+Combined with our rehabilitation framework, decompression is integrated into a progressive program — not applied in isolation.
+Each phase builds on the last, with clinical progress reviews to keep the program advancing appropriately.

 How It Works